 From the very early days of app development, at Sush Labs we’ve valued the idea of having a one source codebase that can work across platforms.
 Why?
 Because it means we can optimise our client’s investments for creating and maintaining apps.

 Before Flutter, we built apps using Sencha, Phonegap, Xamarin and Appcelerator, and more recently Ionic and React.
 However, these platforms have caused issues with the development and compatibility across operating systems, allowing only very basic functionality to be truly cross-platform.

-Once we tried Flutter we realised the power and potential it offers.
+Once we tried Flutter development, we realised the power and potential it offers.
 While there are certain applications we wouldn’t recommend our customers to develop in Flutter, the possibilities of what can be achieved with this SDK are significant.

 Flutter offers a comprehensive environment for efficient mobile app development.